Four Characteristics of Successful Retail Concepts

 Creating and projecting a unique culture:

 It is easy for people working in the service sector to become exhausted and lose their enthusiasm over a period of time.
-The only thing that can counteract this is for the company to instil a strong work ethic and culture which every employee feels proud of and wants to emulate.
+The only thing that can counteract this is for the company to instill a strong work ethic and culture which every employee feels proud of and wants to emulate.

 Only if every employee has a feeling of belonging will they be able to consistently deliver high standards of service to the customer.
 This is something that has to percolate from the top levels of leadership.